sihidalgo/sihidalgo.github.io/Science/Research.md

 <div class="jumbotron">
 <div style="float:left;width:60%;">
 <h1>Our overall questions</h1>
 <h3>The human brain plastically changes across seasons.
-This affects its function, potentially affecting disease  How is this process regulated?
+How is this process regulated?
 How is it orchestrated across the entire organ?
+What are the components driving this process?
 These are some of the questions our lab wants to address.</h3>
 </div>
 <div style="float:right;width:35%;">
 <img src="/assets/images/research/Overall.png" alt="Overall">